Puerco Ruin and Petroglyphs: Artifacts and petroglyphs

 The site contains over 800 petroglyphs, incised on more than 100 boulders.
 One of the petroglyphs which has been uncovered at the site appears to show the migration path from the Puerco Pueblo to the Crack-in-the-Rock site, today located within the Wupatki National Monument, dating from approximately 1150.

 Between 1988 and 1989 a group of archeologists from the Western Archeological and Conservation Center conducted excavations of the site.
 They also recorded over 1,000 pieces of rock art on the site.
 8 non-room subsurface features, 4 surface rooms, and a kiva were excavated.
 More than 4,000 potsherds, 26,000 flaked stone artifacts, and numerous floral and faunal remains were catalogued.
 The artifacts uncovered indicate trade with the Hopi, Homol'ovi, Flagstaff, Zuni, and Gallup settlements, although many items were made from local raw materials.

-A petroglyph which marks the summer equinox has been found at the site.
-For approximately two weeks around the equinox, there is an interplay between the sun's rays and shadows across its circular design at sunrise.
+A petroglyph which marks the summer solstice has been found at the site.
+For approximately two weeks around the solstice, there is an interplay between the sun's rays and shadows across its circular design at sunrise.

 While the historical record shows that over 90% of the local fauna was represented by small mammals such as rabbits and prairie dogs, and about 1% birds, with zero bear remains, the petroglyphs show different results, with bears being the most predominate, accounting for 21% of the petroglyphs, and birds making up 16%.